vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Purpose and Vision - V1

 > 1. "The purpose of our lives is to be happy." - Dalai Lama
-> 1. "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 > 1. "Dream big and dare to fail." - Norman Vaughan
 > 1. "Your life does not get better by chance, it gets better by change." - Jim Rohn
 > 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt